St. Paul’s Church serves a number of outreach programmes:

 Newcomers Sponsorship Committee

 St. Paul’s Parish Council formed a Refugee Sponsorship Committee to proceed with plans to bring a refugee family to Halifax.
 The motion was coupled with commitment and support for the task.
-We have all become aware of the plight of refugees in several nations, but most especially from Syria, now in the fifth year of a brutal civil war was at the forefront of the parish’s mind.
+We have all become aware of the plight of refugees in several nations, and at the time of forming this committee, Syria’s brutal civil war was at the forefront of the parish’s mind.
 The UN reported that there were 4 million refugees outside the country with little hope of returning to Syria safely.
-Half of these uprooted are children who have been traumatised by war, robbed of an education, forced from their homes and living in exile.
+Half of these uprooted are children who have been traumatized by war, robbed of an education, forced from their homes and living in exile.
 The mission to assist a Syrian family in establishing a safe and healthy home here in Halifax was a success thanks to God, and our parish remains in contact regularly with the family and continues to support them in various ways as needed.
 Consequently, our committee can currently support no additional Newcomers as we do our best to maintain what is needed for our Syrian Family.

 For details about any of our Outreach programmes or other occasional outreach events,